-Here is a 3D mesh of the orchid, captured with Artec Space Spider:
+Here is a 3D mesh of an orchid captured using Artec Space Spider:

-This particular article summarizes some tips & tricks, that will help you to 3D scan flowers, stems, leves and branches in particular.
-As an additional reading, feel free to check this article, which also contains several efficient techniques for capturing the thin objects with little or no geometry.
+This article provides tips and tricks to help you 3D scan flowers, stems, leaves and branches in particular.
+For additional information, take a look at this article, which also describes efficient techniques for capturing thin objects with little or no geometry.

 Benefits of using a proper background

-Whether you are 3D scanning a single flower or a whole branch with leaves, a proper background with texture features will greatly help tracking.
+Whether you’re 3D scanning a single flower or a whole branch with leaves, a proper background with texture will greatly help tracking.

-A regular text, printed on a white paper, as shown on the photo above, will work just fine.
+Regular text, printed on white paper like that in the photo above, will works just fine.

-If the 3D scanning project requires capturing some general dimensions of a leaf or stem, then the same trick with placing a scanned thin object on a background with texture features, works perfectly: use it for global registration and then erase before making fusion.
+If your 3D-scanning project requires you to capture the general dimensions of a leaf or stem, the same trick works perfectly: place the thin object on a background with texture features.
+Use this background for global registration, then erase it before fusion.

-Hint: Use Sharp fusion with a proper resolution, based on your Max error / Quality value, to receive the most detailed 3D mesh.
+Hint: Hint: Use Sharp fusion with a proper resolution, based on your Max error / Quality value, to get the most detailed 3D mesh.

 Scanning thin branches and stems with leaves

-- The difficult geometry, especially if you start from the top when scanning a plant with several leaves and stems from the top
+- Handling the difficult geometry, especially if you start from the top when scanning a plant with several leaves and stems

-- To insert some extra background with texture behind the branches
+- Insert extra background with texture behind the branches

-- To scan the branches from the underside: you should start at the bottom, looking up on the underside of the leaves, and start raising the scanner, periodically adjusting its angle of view to get at the parts of the stem in between the leaves.
-Assuming that the stem is not obstructed, you should be able to get at least one side of it.
-This is especially useful, if you need the dimensions of the stem itself.
-The approximate scanning path is shown on the picture below:
+- Scan the branches from the underside: start at the bottom, looking up at the underside of the leaves, then start raising the scanner, periodically adjusting its angle to capture the parts of the stem between the leaves.
+Assuming the stem is unobstructed, you should be able to scan at least one side of it.
+This approach is especially useful if you need the stem dimensions.
+The picture below shows the approximate scanning path:

 - Very thin features in terms of 3D geometry

-- Movements and/or changing shape due to even a slight air flow
+- Disturbance of position and/or shape change due to even slight air movement

-- Consider scanning just one plant from a brunch at a time rather than the entire bunch
+- Consider scanning just one flower at a time rather than the entire bunch

-- Make sure, that you either capture some background together with the plant or introduce some additional objects into the scene, so that the scanner can keep track of the plant’s surface
+- Make sure you either capture some background together with the plant or introduce some additional objects into the scene so the scanner can keep track of the plant’s surface

-- As long as there are no gusts of wind to move the leaves, these leaves can be your “anchors" by providing you with enough 3D surface for tracking, meaning that you can scan around them with ease
+- As long as no air movement disturbs the leaves, use them as your “anchors” to provide enough 3D surface for tracking, meaning you can scan around them with ease

-- If you don’t need super-high resolution, it may be possible to use fewer resolution settings for the Fusion, or even Smooth fusion (which we generally don’t recommend to use with Artec Spider at all) to compensate possible misalignment on the 3D model due to the movement
+- If you don’t need super-high resolution, try using lower resolution settings for Fusion, or even Smooth fusion (which we generally don’t recommend for use with Artec Spider), to compensate for possible misalignment in the 3D model due to object movement

-- Another approach would be to scan a flower section by section and use non-rigid alignment to get a good looking model
+- Scan a flower section by section and use non-rigid alignment to get a model with a good appearance

-- Finally, a combination of Eva and Spider may also be of use here: Eva can provide overall shape and Spider can add details, where it matters, to be aligned with Eva scans
+- Employ a combination of Eva and Spider: Eva can provide the overall shape and Spider can add details where it matters for alignment with Eva-based scans

 We are here to help!
 If you have any questions or issues, please do not hesitate to contact our team by emailing email@example.com or by clicking on "Ask Support" button on the upper part of the screen.
 We will always be happy to assist you and will get back to you as soon as we can.